thufschmitt/tix-papers/synthesis.md

-intersection types (we need them to precisely type overloaded functions which, typically, appear when occurrence typing is performed on a parameter of a function) and union types (we need them to give maximum flexibility for occurrence typing, which can typed by calculating the least upper bound of the different alternatives);
+intersection types (we need them to precisely type overloaded functions which, typically, appear when occurrence typing is performed on a parameter of a function) and union types (we need them to give maximum flexibility to occurrence typing, which can typed by calculating the least upper bound of the different alternatives);
-bidirectional typing was adopted to allow the programmer to specify overloaded types for functions via a simple explicit annotation, without resorting to the heavy annotation that characterise functions in CDuce; dynamic records were forced on us by the insanely great flexibility that Nix designer have decided to give to their language.
+bidirectional typing was adopted to allow the programmer to specify overloaded types for functions via a simple explicit annotation, without resorting to the heavy annotation that characterise functions in CDuce; dynamic records were forced on us by the insanely great flexibility that Nix designers have decided to give to their language.

 Choosing an existing language also forced us to privilege practical aspects over theoretical ones − with the drawbacks and the advantages that this